 Today you will enjoy the magical roads and spectacular views on one of the US Best motorcycle roads; the Angeles Crest Highway (CA-2).
 It will be a breathtaking riding experience for the history books.
 Make sure to have your camera ready and fully charged.
 This will be a once-in-a-lifetime experience.
 Take several stops and make your time on Angels Crest Highway before you drive to the beautiful vacation resort Big Bear Lake, where you spend a magical evening.

 Day 3: Big Bear Lake - Las Vegas, Nv

 (Driving day 2: 352km/219 miles)

 It will be a day of city-, highway- and desert driving, and it will get very hot.
-We recommend riding with hydration (cooling) vest, which makes it much easier to cope with the heat.
-We eat breakfast and drive “the strip” before taking a group photo in front of the famous “Welcome to Las Vegas” sign.
+We recommend riding with a hydration (cooling) vest, which makes it much easier to cope with the heat.
+You can eat breakfast and drive “the strip” before taking a group photo in front of the famous “Welcome to Las Vegas” sign.

 Day 4: Las Vegas - Kingman, Az

 You start the day with a spectacular drive to Oatman, an old western village in Mohave (county), which was established by two gold diggers in 1915.
 The driving distance to the Oatman consists of narrow curvy roads at different height levels, with mountain and desert landscapes.
 Ideal for filming, perhaps the best opportunity on the tour.
 In Oatman, remember to lock your bikes, and watch out for donkeys & outlaws in the streets.
 Then, you cruise to Kingman, another important city on the route.

 Day 5: Kingman - Grand canyon - Williams, Az